ionSTEM

 And that was the birth of ionSTEM.

 Hi, I’m Abi!
-I enjoy working with little kids through summer camps, especially inspiring them to be curious about learning.
-In mentoring young elementary and middle school girls for their science fair projects, I also learned what a difference I could make in their mindset about women in STEM.
+I’m currently a sophomore at Case Western Reserve University studying Cognitive Science and Public Health.
+I have always loved working with children and hope to pursue a career in healthcare where I get to work with kids.
+From organizing summer camps to mentoring science fair projects for girls, I’ve learned what a difference I could make in their mindset about women in STEM.
 Through ionSTEM, I would like to bring the same coaching and guidance to other kids that my mentors have provided me in the past.
-At school, I’m actively involved in Concert Orchestra, Youth in Government, and Science Olympiad.
-I like to play the piano for fun.

-Hey there, I’m Harini!
+Hey, I’m Harini!
+I’m a freshman at UC Berkeley studying Environmental Economics & Policy.
+I hope to be a part of the exciting field of sustainability in the future.
 My passions in life surround science, music, and writing.
-Now these may seem disconnected, but there’s a common thread: creativity and feeling.
-I believe that STEM is more than just technical or logistic; it stimulates your inner emotions and challenges both your mind and heart.
+Now these may seem disconnected, but they have a common thread of requiring both logical and creative solutions.
+I believe that STEM is about more than growing technical knowledge; it stimulates your inner emotions and challenges both your mind and heart.
 Through ionSTEM, I look forward to engaging more youth in seeing these connections and creating joy around the learning.
-I am also a Speech captain, journalist, and amateur vocalist.

 2021-22